ericsonmichaelj/inversify-hapijs-utils/README.md

 # inversify-hapijs-utils

-> Note: this project is still a work in progress and does not have any test coverage.

 ## Version Support

 The version of inversify-hapijs-utils depends on which version of hapi you plan on using.
 Below lists the corresponding version of hapi used for each inversify-hapijs-utils version: